L. Decker Dawson Fund in Exploration Geophysics

 The L. Decker Dawson Exploration Geophysics Training Center in the Jackson Geological Sciences Building on the campus of UT Austin was established in 2002 to provide the 3D seismic data support for students studying exploration geophysics.
 Dawson is a lifetime member and past chairman (the first non-UT graduate and only one without a geology degree to so serve) of the Geology Foundation Advisory Council.

-Dawson created this endowment to “pay back” the geological world which has been good to him as he considers himself to have been “in the right place at the right time.”
+Dawson created this endowment to “pay back” the geological world, which has been good to him, although he modestly describes himself as having been “in the right place at the right time.”
 It was also a way for him to give back to UT Austin, “a great university in a great state with a great program in geophysics at the Jackson School.”
-“If it’s anything to do with The University of Texas,” he says, “I can stop anytime, you bet.”